devops329/devops/instruction/staticDeployment/staticDeployment.md

 ## JWT Pizza

 Another example is the JWT Pizza application.
-Initially, you will deploy only the JWT Pizza frontend and it will call infrastructure provided by JWT Headquarters.
+Initially, you will deploy only the JWT Pizza frontend, and it will call infrastructure provided by JWT Headquarters.

 ```mermaid
 graph LR;